 The original 1978 Jaguar XJ-S center vent directs air in three directions.
-While the two small outer parts of the vent is adjustable, the center part of the vent does not allow the direction of the air to be adjusted.
+While the two small outer parts of the vent is adjustable, the center part of the vent does not allow the air direction to be adjusted.
 Jaguar upgraded this vent design to allow all the air coming through this vent to be adjusted directionally.
-The improved vent fascia (part number BEC 26361) is available from any Jaguar dealer for approx $35.00 US.
+The improved vent fascia (part number BEC 26361) is available from any Jaguar dealer for approx. $35.00 US.

 Remove existing center vent by gently prying at the sides with a small screwdriver or scraper.